-The Applicant will identify a timeline for each strategy and sub-strategy.
-The timeline should be in a monthly/quarterly format unless an activity or program extends the length of the Grant Period.
-In that case, the activity or program should be subdivided into smaller activities and programs, and the timeline for each would show the incremental time for completing that part of the larger activity or strategy.
+The Applicant shall identify a timeline for each activity and strategy.
+The timeline should be in a monthly/quarterly format unless an activity or strategy extends the length of the Grant Period.
+In that case, the timeline for the activity or strategy shall be subdivided appropriately to show the Awarded Applicant's incremental progress on the larger activity or strategy.

-September 2012 - December 2013; January 2013 - May 2013.
+September 2014 - December 2014; January 2015 - May 2015.
 (For an activity aligned with a college semester or term)